If you are a local student you may be eligible.

 Melbourne Polytechnic’s Certificate IV in Auslan PSP40818 will provide you with advanced Auslan skills.
 Employment opportunities in Auslan interpretation and accessibility requirements are increasingly necessary across a broad range of industries, from the disability sector to entertainment.
 Melbourne Polytechnic’s Certificate IV in Auslan continues the only accredited pathway to learn Auslan in Victoria.
-This course builds on the Certificate II in Auslan PSP20818 and III in Auslan PSP30818.
+This course builds on the Certificate III in Auslan PSP30218.
 You will develop the language skills to discuss and exchange information about complex topics.

 Melbourne Polytechnic’s Certificate IV in Auslan PSP40818 is an advanced language course.
 You will gain intermediate to advanced Auslan skills, and continue to explore the linguistic differences between Auslan and English.
 You will also have the opportunity to study elective topics, including Communicating with DeafBlind people.
 Melbourne Polytechnic has a long history within the disability sector, and as Victoria’s sole provider of this accredited pathway to learning Auslan, you will have opportunities to participate in Deaf community-based activities and events with our industry partners.

-A range of assessment methods will be conducted throughout this course including observation, testing, assignments and group work
+A range of assessment methods will be conducted throughout this course including observation, written assessment, and project/folio.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.